The content on this site is information only and is not legal advice. If you need legal advice please contact us.

 When an infringement notice is issued but remains unpaid, and you don’t raise any issues or exercise your options, your infringement notice goes through the following stages:

-When you receive an infringement notice, how you deal with it will depend on the circumstances leading to the offence.
+When you receive an infringement notice (the first stage of the infringements lifecycle), how you deal with it will depend on the circumstances leading to the offence.
 You may be surprised to learn that there are many options about what you can do, depending on the situation.

 Pay the infringement